BeanieMen/RankRizz/server/db/README.md

 **Response:**
 - `user`: User details.
-- `image_locations`: List of images uploaded by the user.
+- `imageLocations`: List of images uploaded by the user.
 - `rating`: Average rating given to the user.
-- `starCount`: Total number of stars given to the user.
+- `starReviewCount`: Total number of stars given to the user.

 **Example Request and Response:**
 ```http